donnachaforde/donnachaforde.github.io/blogs+posts/software-engineering/wouldnt-start-here/README.md

 To a large extent, the _Malware business_ is a numbers game and as malware authors need their malicious software to actually be triggered, they target the largest user base to maximize the probability of that happening.
 The greater the number, the greater the chances of achieving their goal.
 It's no surprise then that most malware targets the family of Windows OS, more specifically Windows on Intel Architecture (i.e. Wintel).

 A corollary to that is that the _Antimalware business_ is demand-lead and the attention, expertise and resources contained therein has to focus on the greatest threats.
-While we've seen the industry innovate solutions for the network and, in more recent years, the cloud, the focus for the longest time has been on Endpoint Protection (EP), with EP for Windows having the richest feature set.
-Further, it should come as no surprise that the supporting infrastructure, Engineering, Research Teams, etc. underpinning those features has the greatest depth of expertise on Windows, developed and honed over time as a consequence of uncovering and understanding the tactics and techniques employed by malware authors as both parties play out a _cat-and-mouse game_.
+It could be argued that historically, the main focus for the longest time has been on Endpoint Protection, with the richest feature set specifically targeting Windows.
+It comes as no surprise that the supporting infrastructure, Engineering, Research Teams, etc. underpinning those features has the greatest depth of expertise on Windows, developed and honed over time as a consequence of uncovering and understanding the tactics and techniques employed by malware authors as both parties play out a _cat-and-mouse_ game of evasion and detection.

 The upshot is that because malware has predominantly targeted Windows, that's where the greater part of antimalware resources are focused.